 Any changes made in run mode will not be saved; you can only save changes to the map when the web part is in edit mode.
 See User permissions and permission levels in SharePoint 2013 for more information on SharePoint permission levels.

-What you can do with the map also depends on whether you're signed in to an ArcGIS organizational account and the level of your named user account, or if you're working as a guest.
-To add or modify an ArcGIS for SharePoint web part, you must be signed in to ArcGIS using an account with the required privileges.
+What you can do with the map also depends on whether you are signed in to an ArcGIS organizational account and your account level, or if you are working as a guest.
+To add or modify an ArcGIS for SharePoint web part, you must be signed in to ArcGIS using an account with the appropriate privileges.

 If you have the appropriate SharePoint and ArcGIS privileges, you have full access to author and configure a map in edit mode.
 If you have SharePoint with Edit or Design permissions, you can add and configure web parts.
 If you have Contribute permissions, you can modify an existing web part but cannot add web parts to a page.

 To put the web part in edit mode, first place the published page that contains the map in edit mode.
 On the SharePoint ribbon, click Edit .

 When the page is in edit mode, the web part is also placed in edit mode and you have access to the web part tools.

 In edit mode, you define the map's configuration and save those changes as part of the web part.
 As the map author, you can also do the following: